 Gay Tours in Nice

-Nice Greeters – not sure where to start?
-Nice Greeters can assist you in getting to know the history, lifestyle, sites, attractions and culture of Nice.
-This is a free service based on voluntary participation with themes including city walks, biking, daily life, places to eat, wine, shopping and neighborhood discovery.
+Nice Greeters – Not sure where to start?
+Nice Greeters can help you discover the history, lifestyle, sites, attractions, and culture of Nice.
+This is a free service based on voluntary participation, with themes including city walks, biking, daily life, places to eat, wine, shopping, and neighborhood discovery.
 Book tour →

-A Taste of Nice Food Tours – submit your taste buds to the most intense experience of a lifetime.
+A Taste of Nice Food Tours – Submit your taste buds to the most intense experience of a lifetime.
 What's on the menu?
-Pissaladière, les Petits Farcies, Socca, candied fruit, Swiss chard and more.
-It’s rated #1 of all the gastronomy activities in Nice.
+Pissaladière, les Petits Farcies, Socca, candied fruit, Swiss chard, and more.
+It’s rated #1 among all gastronomy activities in Nice.
 Book tour →

-Nice Cycle Tours – a great 3 hour introduction to the city and alternative to a walking tour.
-You'll get a different experience of the city from the one that the pedestrians or tour buses get.
-The ride is mostly flat and smooth with just one hill to climb up to the Castle Hill, where you'll experience breathtaking panoramic views of Nice.
-Or if you're more adventurous, check out this 5 hour bike tour which takes you along the coastal routes of the French Riviera.
+Nice Cycle Tours – A great 3-hour introduction to the city and an alternative to a walking tour.
+You'll experience the city from a different perspective compared to pedestrians or tour buses.
+The ride is mostly flat and smooth, with just one hill to climb up to Castle Hill, where you'll enjoy breathtaking panoramic views of Nice.
+For the more adventurous, check out this 5 hour bike tour along the coastal routes of the French Riviera.
 Into wine?
-Here's another option to take a bike tour of the vineyards near Nice.
+Another option is to take a bike tour of the vineyards near Nice.
 Book tour →

 Restaurants and Cafes

-Chez Les Garcons – this gay couple owned café/restaurant is a wonderful place to eat or have a coffee.
-The vibe is undeniably hipster – with board games available to play and geeky toys displayed on the walls – as is the menu, which is full of vegan goodies.
+Chez Les Garcons – This gay couple-owned café/restaurant is a wonderful spot to eat or have a coffee.
+The vibe is undeniably hipster, with board games available to play and geeky toys displayed on the walls.
+The menu is full of vegan goodies.

-La Route Du Miam – high ratings on Tripadvisor are usually a sign of a good restaurant and this one doesn’t disappoint.
-The food is on point, the portions big, the service great and the decor feels like you’re in someone’s kitchen.
-The duck is especially lauded there.
-It was once a hidden gem but the word got out, so book in advance.
+La Route Du Miam – High ratings on Tripadvisor are usually a good sign, and this restaurant doesn’t disappoint.
+The food is exceptional, portions are generous, the service is great, and the decor makes you feel like you're in someone's kitchen.
+The duck is especially lauded here.
+It was once a hidden gem, but word has spread, so book in advance.

-La Plage du Negresco -this gorgeous seafront restaurant is surrounded by greenery swaying in the summer breeze.
-The menu is a blend of sea and land food, all sourced locally.
+La Plage du Negresco -This gorgeous seafront restaurant is surrounded by greenery swaying in the summer breeze.
+The menu offers a blend of seafood and land dishes, all sourced locally.
 Their Rolls by Homer Lobster have been voted the best lobster roll in the world!
 Only open in season.

-La Langouste – despite being located in the center of the city, La Langouste avoids being an overpriced tourist trap.
-A lovely shaded garden makes it a great date location.
-The menu highlights include a delicious truffle pasta and fresh octopus.
-At lunch they have a great value three course menu.
+La Langouste – Despite being located in the city center, La Langouste avoids being an overpriced tourist trap.
+A lovely shaded garden makes it an ideal date spot.
+Menu highlights include truffle pasta and fresh octopus.
+At lunch, they offer a great value three-course menu.

-Le Latitude – this romantic restaurant is on the rooftop of the hotel of the same name overlooking the beach.
-The menu is seafood focused and goes down well with either a glass of Champagne or their house cocktail.
-Those wishing to up the romance value should time their visit around sunset!
+Le Latitude – This romantic restaurant is located on the rooftop of the hotel of the same name, overlooking the beach.
+The menu is seafood-focused and pairs well with a glass of Champagne or their house cocktail.
+For those looking to up the romance factor, time your visit around sunset!

-Gusto Slice – here you’ll find the best pizza in Nice – and maybe anywhere outside of Italy.
-They’re also huge, so go with an appetite or share one with a friend.
+Gusto Slice – Here, you’ll find the best pizza in Nice—and maybe anywhere outside of Italy.
+The pizzas are also huge, so come hungry or share one with a friend.

-Le Clin d'Oeil – this homely establishment near the old town is both a bistronomic restaurant and wine bar.
-The exquisite Mediterranean food is inspired by classic French gastronomy techniques.
+Le Clin d'Oeil – This cozy establishment near the old town is both a bistronomic restaurant and a wine bar.
+The exquisite Mediterranean cuisine is inspired by classic French gastronomy techniques.
 In short, it's both authentic and classy.

 Nice Gay Bars and Clubs

-Le Couloir – a small but stylish – and somewhat iconic – 27 year old bar in the old town of Nice.
-Every evening from 6 p.m., they have an “Afterwork” event where regulars and tourists can meet and socialise.
+Le Couloir – A small but stylish—and somewhat iconic—27-year-old bar in the old town of Nice.
+Every evening from 6 p.m., they host an “Afterwork” event where regulars and tourists can meet and socialize.

-La Cave Wilson – make a spectacle of yourself at this gay wine and cabaret bar.
-Ostensibly its a high-brow establishment with chandeliers, gay icon portraits covering the walls and well-dressed clientele.
-However, expect some lively – and often raunchy – entertainment in the form of burlesque, drag, live music and of course cabaret.
+La Cave Wilson – Make a spectacle of yourself at this gay wine and cabaret bar.
+Ostensibly, it’s a high-brow establishment with chandeliers, portraits of gay icons on the walls, and well-dressed clientele.
+However, expect lively—and often raunchy—entertainment in the form of burlesque, drag, live music, and, of course, cabaret.

-Ramdam Bara fairly new bar which doubles as a gallery for local artists through its exhibition room.
-Located near Place du Pinhe, the atmosphere is laid back and they have a cute terrace.
-On the weekends they have DJs and drag race showings.
+Ramdam Bar -A beauitful concept bar that doubles as a gallery for local artists, featuring an exhibition room.
+Located near Place du Pin, the atmosphere is laid-back, and they have a cute terrace.
+On weekends, they host DJs and Drag Race showings.

-L’Omega Club – a fun club that does everything a club should: play good electro music, serve cheap drinks and fill with attractive local men.
+L’Omega Club – A fun club that does everything a club should: play good electro music, serve cheap drinks, and fill up with attractive local men.
 Different nights host international DJs and drag shows.
+It's also owned by the same lovely gay couple who own Nice Sunset.

-La Klubber – sometimes you just aren’t ready for the night to be over.
-Well, in Nice it doesn’t have to be.
-La Klubber is Nice’s gay after hours opening at 4am and running to 11am.
+La Klubber – Sometimes, you just aren’t ready for the night to be over.
+In Nice, it doesn’t have to be!
+La Klubber is the city’s gay after-hours spot, opening at 4 a.m. and running until 11 a.m.
 Expect international DJs spinning techno and topless men who believe sleep is the enemy.

-Le High Club – located on the Promenade des Anglais.
-This is a straight club that occasionally hosts the biggest gay parties in Nice.
-Parties are usually every weekend in summer and every second weekend in winter, usually on Sunday nights.
+Le High Club – Located on the Promenade des Anglais, this is a straight club that occasionally hosts the biggest gay parties in Nice.
+These parties typically happen every weekend during summer and every second weekend in winter, usually on Sunday nights.

 Nice Gay Saunas & Cruising Bars